 Unibet Sportsbook is partnered with Penn National Gaming to offer mobile sports betting through Argosy Casino Alton.
 The sportsbook should launch sometime in 2021, although the firm has not yet announced a specific date.
 Unibet Sportsbook currently has a sports betting license application pending with the Illinois Gaming Board.

 Barstool Sportsbook Illinois

 Barstool Sportsbook operates as a partnership between Penn National Gaming and noted sports news/commentary brand Barstool Sports.
-In March 2021, Barstool Sportsbook official launched statewide mobile betting in Illinois.
+In March 2021, Barstool Sportsbook officially launched statewide mobile betting in Illinois.

-FOX Bet has not officially confirmed it will be coming to Illinois, but we believe that will change within the near future.
+FOX Bet has not officially confirmed it will be coming to Illinois, but we believe that will change soon.
 FOX Bet has expanded rapidly since launching in 2019 and shows no signs of slowing.

 Golden Nugget Illinois

 Golden Nugget is coming to Illinois.
 In November 2020, Golden Nugget Inc announced it has a partnership in place with Danville Development to construct a land-based casino in Danville.
 The new casino will operate under the Golden Nugget brand and operate a mobile betting platform pending regulatory approval.
 Golden Nugget will also offer online gambling if Illinois legalizes online casinos in the future.

 Under state law, each of Illinois’ ten land-based casinos, seven of its major stadiums, and three racetracks (including their off-track betting facilities) are permitted to apply for licenses to operate on-property sportsbooks.

 Only one retail sportsbook was able to get up and running prior to the COVID-19 pandemic which resulted in casinos across the country closing, but additional sportsbooks have launched since then as COVID-19 restrictions have eased.

 Other casinos that have not yet detailed their plans for sports betting include: